adegenna/optimizer/README.md

 **Output**

-Results are written to a text file (name specified by the user).
+Results are written to a text file using `Optimizer::output_solver_history( string output_file_name )`.
 For gradient descent and simulated annealing, the output structure is this:

 ```sh
 ( x , cost(x) ) :